 No form of innovation comes without its challenges.
-For example, some preexisting patios impacted the plan for a straight path in areas.
+For example, some pre-existing patios impacted the plan for a straight path in areas.
 However, most businesses were able to move their patios, and all new patio installations have chosen to be located at the curbside.

-- ☑ Choose an accessible venue for your meetings and events - ☑ Clear paths of travel so that they are easy to navigate and allow enough space for a person using a mobility device to pass other customers/staff or travel side-by-side - Level flooring to reduce trip hazards - ☑ Clearly mark changes in level - ☑ Consider accessibility when making purchases, such as benches and signage - Think about how to enhance accessibility when conducting renovations or repairs
+- ☑ Choose an accessible venue for your meetings and events - ☑ Clear paths of travel so that they are easy to navigate and allow enough space for a person using a mobility device to pass other customers/staff or travel side-by-side - Level flooring to reduce trip hazards - ☑ Clearly mark changes in level - ☑ Consider accessibility when making purchases, such as benches and signage - ☑ Think about how to enhance accessibility when conducting renovations or repairs

-General Requirements - IASR
+General Requirements

-General Requirements - IASR
+General Requirements

-The Integrated Accessibility Standards Regulation (IASR) sets out a variety of general obligations for companies and organizations that are not part of the specific standards relating to information and communications, employment, transportation, or public spaces under the AODA.
+The AODA sets out a variety of general obligations for companies and organizations that are not part of the specific standards relating to customer service, information and communications, employment, transportation, or public spaces.